tttapa/Control-Surface/doxygen/pages/MIDI.md

     from the Serial Monitor.
 - @ref HardwareSerialMIDI_Interface : sends and receives MIDI over the TX and RX pins of the Arduino, can be used with standard 5-pin DIN MIDI.

-Other available interfaces are @ref BluetoothMIDI_Interface,
+- @ref BluetoothMIDI_Interface : makes the Arduino advertise itself as a Bluetooth Low Energy (BLE) MIDI peripheral, allowing you to send and receive MIDI messages wirelessly.

-@ref HairlessMIDI_Interface, @ref SoftwareSerialMIDI_Interface,
+Other available interfaces are @ref HairlessMIDI_Interface,
-@ref USBHostMIDI_Interface ...
+@ref SoftwareSerialMIDI_Interface, @ref USBHostMIDI_Interface ...

 ### Supported Arduino-compatible boards {#midi_md-interfaces-supported-boards}

 Not all MIDI interfaces are supported on all Arduino boards.
 For example, not all Arduino boards support MIDI over USB natively.
 You can find an overview of boards that do support it on the @ref md_pages_MIDI-over-USB page.

-MIDI over BLE is currently only supported on the ESP32.
+USB Host MIDI is currently only supported on the Teensy 3.6 and 4.1 boards.

-USB Host MIDI is only supported on the Teensy 3.6 and 4.1 boards.
+MIDI over BLE is supported on the ESP32 and on boards supported by the ArduinoBLE library.
+More information can be found on the @ref md_pages_MIDI-over-BLE page.

 ### Functionality {#midi_md-interfaces-functionality}